MinSiThu/Myanmar-Tuberculosis-Guidelines-Instructions/README.md

 ## 1. Introduction

-Myanmar is classified as a high tuberculosis burden country, facing challenges in early diagnosis, treatment adherence, and healthcare workforce training.
-While WHO-endorsed TB guidelines and technical documents are widely available in English, Myanmar-language instructional resources remain fragmented and insufficient, particularly in structured formats suitable for scalable education and AI applications.
+Myanmar sits on the WHO list of high TB burden countries, and the on-the-ground picture matches the label: late diagnosis, treatment dropouts, and a healthcare workforce that often has to learn from English-only materials.
+WHO guidelines and technical documents are excellent, but they assume a reader who can work comfortably in English.
+Myanmar-language TB resources do exist — they're just scattered, inconsistent, and rarely formatted in a way that's useful for either training programs or modern AI systems.

-Language barriers reduce effective guideline dissemination, healthcare worker comprehension, and patient adherence.
-Simultaneously, advances in artificial intelligence highlight the importance of high-quality, domain-specific datasets in under-represented languages.
+That gap matters in two ways.
+First, language friction slows down how guidelines actually reach the clinic and the patient.
+Second, because medical AI now depends heavily on instruction-tuned datasets, low-resource languages risk being left out of every useful tool built in the next few years.

-This project addresses these challenges by translating, curating, and structuring authoritative TB instructional content into Myanmar language, aligned with global standards and national implementation needs.
+This project is one attempt to close that gap for tuberculosis specifically.
+The work involved translating, restructuring, and aligning authoritative TB content into Myanmar so it follows global standards while remaining usable in a Myanmar clinical and educational setting.

 ---

 ## 2. Objectives

-The objectives of this dataset are:
+The dataset was built with the following goals in mind:

-- To provide standardized TB instructional materials in Myanmar language
+- Provide standardized TB instructional content in the Myanmar language
-- To align local healthcare education with WHO and Myanmar NTP standards
+- Keep local healthcare education aligned with WHO and Myanmar NTP standards
-- To support healthcare worker training and patient education
+- Support training for healthcare workers as well as patient-facing education
-- To enable AI and NLP research in Myanmar medical contexts
+- Make Myanmar-language medical AI and NLP research practical
-- To contribute to equitable access to healthcare knowledge
+- Push back, even modestly, against the inequity in who gets access to good medical knowledge

 ---